sajeedazam/VehicleManager/README.md

 the local police if they wish.

 - *All-Encompassing use:* Vehicle owners may keep track of their own vehicle(s).
 They can use this application as a means to remember their license plate(s).
-They could easily retrieve the information about their vehicle to the police in an instance their car gets stolen.
 This application can also be used to cross-check if they are getting into the right car if it happens they parked it in a busy mall parking lot where there are a lot more similar cars parked around it.
 The features included in the application is a bit more user-friendly than just writing the license plate number on their Notes application.
 Other than all these, this application is still relevant to any other use that may